UPDATED January 15, 2021

 FOR NEW APPLICANTS

-Q: If I am arriving from outside of Canada, am I required to quarantine?
+Q: If I am arriving from outside of Canada for Fall 2021, am I required to quarantine?
 How will I quarantine in residence?

 A: Yes, it is mandatory that anyone arriving in Canada from outside the country MUST quarantine for 14-days after arrival.
 If you are in residence, you can apply for a 14-day quarantine period accommodation package that includes airport transportation, meals and housing.
 To apply for the 14-day Quarantine Housing period, see more information at https://housing.uoguelph.ca/quarantine.